hurryup84/doc_mgnt/README.md

 If a company can be found from CUSTIMER_ID.json and COMPANY_WO_ID.json, two files are created and saved.

 ## save to correct NAS folder
 After the filename way created, the files is moved to a NAS.
-(Use NASSERVER, NASUSER, NASPATH, please exhange ssh-keys for easy login)
+(Use NASSERVER, NASUSER, NASPATH, please exchange ssh-keys for easy login)
 The files are moved to NASFOLDER/YEAR/CATEGORY/DATE_NAME_DOCTYPE_PSEUDO-ID_COMPAN.pdf

 ## report to some mail address
-A report is created and send via mail to the MAILTO mailadress, with the information about the identified file, and the webdav adress where it is availbale (use WEBDAV_PATH)
+A report is created and send via mail to the MAILTO mail address, with the information about the identified file, and the webdav address where it is available (use WEBDAV_PATH)

 ## small mail interface
-I figured out, that i ofteh have to update the json files with new customer-id or similar.
+I figured out, that i often have to update the json files with new customer-id or similar.
 (At least during the first year) So i added a litte communication interface via mail.
-Just send mails from your normal mail acount to the same address as the scanner sends the pdfs to.
+Just send mails from your normal mail account to the same address as the scanner sends the pdfs to.
 You can send the following:

 „#CAT company category“
 e.g. #CAT Allianz Insurance